 - Max Böhner, Humboldt-Universität zu Berlin

-- Francesca Wilmott, The Courtauld Institute for Art
+- Francesca Wilmott, The Courtauld Institute of Art

 - Martyna Zielinska, Université Paris-Diderot